zjcnzxsjy/open-agent-platform/README.md

 To allow your agent to be configurable in OAP, you must set custom configuration metadata on your agent's configurable fields.
 There are currently three types of configurable fields:

-1. **General Agent Config:** This consists of general configration settings like the model name, system prompt, temperature, etc. These are where essentially all of your custom configurable fields should go.
+1. **General Agent Config:** This consists of general configuration settings like the model name, system prompt, temperature, etc. These are where essentially all of your custom configurable fields should go.
 2. **MCP Tools Config:** This is the config which defines the MCP server and tools to give your agent access to.
 3. **RAG Config:** This is the config which defines the RAG server, and collection name to give your agent access to.

 > [!TIP]
-> This section assumes you have a basic understanding of configirable fields in LangGraph.
+> This section assumes you have a basic understanding of configurable fields in LangGraph.
 If you do not, read the LangGraph documentation ([Python](https://langchain-ai.github.io/langgraph/how-tos/graph-api/#add-runtime-configuration), [TypeScript](https://langchain-ai.github.io/langgraphjs/how-tos/configuration/)) for more information.

 ### General Agent Config